Will I Be A Good Parent? A Journey of Acceptance

-When people asked me if I wanted a girl or a boy, my answer was pretty standard, almost cliché “I want a healthy baby”.
+When people asked me if I wanted a girl or a boy, my answer was pretty standard, almost cliché “I want a healthy baby.”
 That was my only focus.
-During my pregnancy I’ve made sure that I ate a lot of healthy food, drank enough water, took my folic acid, and the right vitamins, so my baby can be healthy.
+During my pregnancy I’ve made sure that I ate a lot of healthy food, drank enough water, took my folic acid, and the right vitamins, so my baby could be healthy.

 Discovering I had sickle cell trait